PRIVACY POLICY

 The following data is collected:

-• internet page/source/reference from which the website is visited
+• Internet page/source/reference from which the visit to the website is made

 This data is not stored together with your other personal data.

 The temporary storage of the IP address by the system is necessary to enable delivery of the website to your computer.
 For this purpose, your IP address must remain stored for the duration of the session.
-Log files are stored to ensure the functionality of the website.
+The storage in log files is done to ensure the functionality of the website.
 In addition, we use the data to optimize the website and to ensure the security of our information technology systems.
 An evaluation of the data for marketing purposes does not take place in this context.

 This is also our legitimate interest in data processing within the meaning of Art.
 6 para.
-1 f of the GDPR, which serves as the legal basis for the temporary storage of personal data and log files.
+1 lit. f GDPR, which serves as the legal basis for the temporary storage of personal data and log files.

-For the provision of our website and the associated processing of personal data, we use a carefully selected external service provider.
-At present, the service provider is Oliver Kranz, brand-neu grafik & text, Halterner Str.
+To provide our website and the associated processing of personal data, we use a carefully selected external service provider.
+This is currently brand-neu text & grafik, Oliver Kranz, Haltener Str.
 45, 45657 Recklinghausen, Germany.
-This service provider may use the personal data exclusively on our instructions for the purposes specified by us within the framework of a data processing agreement pursuant to Art.
-28 of the GDPR and has been obliged to comply with the applicable data protection provisions.
+This service provider may process the personal data exclusively on our instructions for the purposes specified by us within the framework of a data processing agreement pursuant to Art.
+28 GDPR and has been obligated to comply with the applicable data protection provisions.
 Any other use of the data is not permitted.
 The processing of the data takes place exclusively in the territory of the Federal Republic of Germany, in a member state of the European Union or in a contracting state of the Agreement on the European Economic Area.

-The data will be deleted as soon as storage is no longer required to achieve the purpose for which they were collected.
+The data is deleted as soon as it is no longer required to achieve the purpose for which it was collected.
 In the case of the collection of data for the provision of the website, we store your data for a period of 24 hours.
-Afterwards, the data is anonymized so that an assignment of the calling client is no longer possible.
-After seven days your data will be deleted.
+After that, the data is anonymized so that it is no longer possible to assign the calling client.
+After seven days, your data will be deleted.

-The collection of data for the provision of the website and the storage of the data in log files is absolutely necessary for the operation of the website.
-Consequently, there is no possibility of objection.
+The collection of data for the provision of the website and the storage of the data in log files is mandatory for the operation of the website.
+Consequently, there is no possibility to object.

 b.
 Use of Borlabs Cookie

-We use the Word-Press-Plugin Borlabs Cookie on our website.
-Provider of the plugin is Borlabs – Benjamin A. Bornschein, Rübenkamp 32, 22305 Hamburg, Germany (hereinafter “Borlabs”).
-Borlab’s Cookie automatically creates a cookie consent banner for our website visitors and allows you to give consent to data processing – in particular the setting of cookies – on our website, as well as to exercise your right to withdraw consent you have already given.
+We use the WordPress plugin Borlabs Cookie on our website.
+The provider of the plugin is Borlabs – Benjamin A. Bornschein, Rübenkamp 32, 22305 Hamburg, Germany (hereinafter “Borlabs”).
+Borlabs Cookie automatically creates a cookie consent banner for our website visitors and allows you to give consent to data processing – in particular to the setting of cookies – on our website as well as to exercise your right to withdraw consent already given.

 • UID (randomly generated ID)

-This data will not be passed on to Borlabs or any other third party.
-For more information about Borlabs’ privacy practices, please visit:
+This data is not passed on to Borlabs or other third parties.
+You can find more information about data protection at Borlabs at:

-If you wish to change the setting you set when you first visited our website, you can either delete the cookie in your browser or visit our cookie consent banner on our website again and adjust your settings.
-You will find the corresponding link on every sub-page of our website at the bottom of the screen under “Cookie-Settings”.
+If you wish to change the setting you made when you first visited our website, you can either delete the cookie in your browser or call up our cookie consent banner on our website again and adjust your settings.
+You will find the corresponding link on every sub-page of our website at the bottom of the screen under “Cookie settings”.

 The legal basis for the processing of your personal data is Art.
 6 para.
-1 f of the GDPR.
-We require Borlab’s cookie to provide you with a privacy-compliant consent banner that allows you to select and opt out of cookies on our website.
-Consequently, there is no possibility of objection.
+1 lit. f GDPR.
+We need Borlab’s cookie to provide you with a privacy-compliant consent banner, which allows you to opt-out of cookies, on our website.
+Consequently, there is no possibility to object.

-Data is stored for 12 months, starting with your consent in the cookie consent banner.
+The duration of data storage is 12 months, starting with your consent in the cookie consent banner.
 After 12 months your data will be deleted automatically.

 c.
 Use of Friendly Captcha

-On our website, we use the Friendly Captcha service provided by Friendly Captcha GmbH, Am Anger 3-5, 82237 Wörthsee, Germany (“Friendly Captcha”).
+On our website, we use the Friendly Captcha service of the provider Friendly Captcha GmbH, Am Anger 3-5, 82237 Wörthsee, Germany (“Friendly Captcha”).
 The service prevents or hinders the use of our website by automated programs and scripts (so-called “bots”).

-In order to establish a connection with the visitor’s terminal device to the servers of Friendly Captcha, a program code is integrated and a calculation task is posed to the visitor’s terminal device.
-The visitor’s terminal solves the calculation, which requires certain system resources, and sends the calculation result to our web server.
-The server contacts the Friendly Captcha server via an interface and receives a response indicating whether the puzzle was solved correctly by the end device.
+In order to establish a connection to the Friendly Captcha servers with the visitor’s device, a program code is integrated and a calculation task is posed to the visitor’s device.
+The visitor’s device solves the calculation task, which requires certain system resources, and sends the calculation result to our web server.
+The server contacts the Friendly Captcha server via an interface and receives a response indicating whether the puzzle was solved correctly by the device.
 Depending on the result, we can apply security rules to requests via our website and thus, for example, process or reject them.

 The legal basis for the processing is Art.
 6 para.
-1 lit. f DSGVO.
+1 lit. f GDPR.
 We have a legitimate interest to protect our website from abusive access by bots.
-The defense against spam as well as external attacks (e.g. through mass requests) is mandatory for the operation of our website.
+The defense against spam as well as external attacks (e.g. by mass requests) is mandatory for the operation of our website.
 Consequently, there is no possibility to object.

 https://friendlycaptcha.com/legal/privacy-end-users/